iWinston/typeorm-plus/docs/entities.md

 each time you call `save` of entity manager or repository.
 You don't need to set this column - it will be automatically set.

+* `@DeleteDateColumn` is a special column that is automatically set to the entity's delete time each time you call soft-delete of entity manager or repository.
+You don't need to set this column - it will be automatically set.
+If the @DeleteDateColumn is set, the default scope will be "non-deleted".

 * `@VersionColumn` is a special column that is automatically set to the version of the entity (incremental number)
 each time you call `save` of entity manager or repository.
 You don't need to set this column - it will be automatically set.